-CC, FAC offer clarification on Chief Curator change
+UPDATE: CC, FAC offer clarification on Chief Curator change

 Joy Armstrong will not be taking over Blake Milteer's job — but not because she doesn't have a terminal degree.

 However, we spoke to both last week, and Tiefenthaler dispelled the idea that the terminal degree was a sticking point.
-Rather, she clarified that the new hire would have to have experience navigating academic bureaucracy in order to serve the FAC's added academic mission as well as its duty to the public.
+Rather, she clarified that the new hire would have to have experience

 “We’ve got to make sure we’ve got people who can do both of those on staff," she says.
 "While the Fine Arts Center has had a great museum staff, it hasn’t had an academic mission or an academic focus.
 We need people who can do both of those."
 To that end, Tiefenthaler says they'll be looking for directorial and curatorial staff that has had experience working with students and teachers.
 Dahlin adds that the takeover will include some substantial restructuring, which was also a point of consideration.